jerryxyx/Python/CourseProjects/621/Notes.md

 $$d \tilde{S}_t = \sigma \tilde{S}_t d\tilde{W}_t$$

 Note that risk neutral measure is powerful because you don't need to replicate a portfolio in order to be arbitrage-free compared to risk-free bond.
-Under such measure, expected value(first moment) of securities are equal to rolling it into a deposit account.
+Under such measure, expected value(first moment) of securities are equal to rolling it into a deposit account (inflate it to the maturity date at the riskless rate of interest).